Divyesh06/browspire/README.md

 ------

-## Installation For Edge :
+## Installation For Microsoft Edge :
-This extension will soon be available on Edge Addons Store
+This extension can be downloaded from Edge Addons Store at https://microsoftedge.microsoft.com/addons/detail/nciolapbffaibfjkfojbhpneeihlnfbm

 ------

 ## Installation For Chrome :
-Currently, this extension has not been added to the Chrome Web Store.
-Hence, to use this extension with Chrome (or Chromium-based browsers like Brave), follow these steps -

 **Installation Instructions For Chrome** :